Step 1 (Initial Assessment)

 - Following the Passenger Response, AviationADR will notify the parties that it has a ‘Complete Complaint File’.
 From this stage, no further information or evidence may be submitted by either party, unless the Chief Adjudicator of AviationADR authorises such submission.

 - At this stage, the complaint is dealt with by the Adjudicator’s office where a determination is made in writing.
-Determinations are produced within 90 calendar days of the Complete Complaint If the complaint is highly complex, AviationADR may extend the 90 day period, but must advise both parties of the additional time needed to make the Determination.
+Determinations are produced within 90 calendar days of announcement of the Complete Complaint File.
+If the complaint is highly complex, AviationADR may extend the 90 day period, but must advise both parties of the additional time needed to make the Determination.

 Oral hearings (ie: face to face meetings or tele-conferences) will only take place if both parties agree.